ThousandBirdsInc/reactive-palimpsest/paas/README.md

 platform work can evolve without disrupting standalone `palimpsest serve`, the current client SDKs, or the existing test harnesses.

+## Status: prototype (local use)

+> **This is an early prototype, intended primarily for local development and
+> evaluation — not production.**
+>
+> The self-hosted PaaS runs end-to-end on a single machine: it provisions real
+> PostgreSQL 18 instances, drives their lifecycle through an owned Rust control
+> plane and node agent, and exposes an operator console.
+But several pieces
+> that a production deployment requires are deliberately stubbed or local-only:
+>
+> - **No authentication.** The control-plane API and UI assume a trusted local
+>   caller.
+The UI sends an `x-actor-id` header for audit attribution only;
+>   there is no login, API-key enforcement on the UI path, or RBAC.
+> - **Single host.** The node agent registers one local host
+>   (`local-dev-host`) and runs Postgres binaries directly on your machine.
+>   There is no multi-host scheduling, failure-domain spreading, or remote
+>   host fleet yet.
+> - **Local secret material by default.** Role passwords use a local-dev
+>   plaintext provider unless you opt into envelope encryption (see below).
+> - **Connection routing falls back to the backend port.** Until a certificate
+>   workflow publishes a database-proxy route, the UI surfaces a direct
+>   `127.0.0.1:<port>` connection string (clearly flagged as a dev fallback).
+>
+> Treat data created here as disposable.
+Run it on a workstation, not a shared
+> or internet-facing host.

+## What it does

+The current slice can, entirely on a local machine:

+- **Provision managed PostgreSQL 18+ clusters** — create a cluster intent, reconcile it onto the local host, and drive lifecycle actions (pause, resume, resize storage, rotate role credentials, delete / cancel an un-provisioned request).
+- **Copy-on-write database clones** — clone a cluster's database into a new database on the same cluster, and track the clone operations.
+- **Backups, PITR, and recovery** — request base backups, archive WAL, inspect point-in-time-recovery continuity checks, and run restore drills.
+- **High-availability primitives** — prepare standbys, run standby-lag checks, fence a primary, and fail over the environment endpoint to a new cluster.
+- **A read-only SQL console + schema browser** per cluster, with query explain, history, and a one-click sample-dataset seeder for evaluation.
+- **Connection information** for every cluster and clone — host, port, database, role, and ready-to-copy `psql` / libpq URI / keyword DSN / JDBC strings (passwords are never exposed by the API; rotate via the Roles tab).
+- **An operator console (React UI)** with environment overview and per-resource health, plus pages for clusters, node hosts, incidents, quota, gateway and database-proxy routes, and the audit log.
+- **A control plane** that turns desired cluster/deployment state into node-agent commands, tracks operations, records an audit trail, enforces quota policies and alerts, and exposes Prometheus metrics at `/metrics`.
+- **A node agent** that leases queued commands and applies them against local PostgreSQL 18 binaries (or the Postgres 18 container image).
+- **An owned gateway and raw database TCP proxy** for hosted SyncDeployments and managed Postgres endpoints, including PostgreSQL TLS (`SSLRequest`) negotiation, startup-packet validation, and route-level user/database policy.
+- **Hosted SyncDeployment tooling** — render standalone Palimpsest configs from signed deployment specs and classify config-reload behavior.

+A more detailed component map is in [Initial Implementation](#initial-implementation) below; the UI design is documented in [PAAS-UI-DESIGN.md](PAAS-UI-DESIGN.md).

+## Prerequisites

+The recommended local workflow ([Tilt](https://tilt.dev/)) needs:

+- **Docker** (with `docker compose`) — runs the control-plane PostgreSQL 18 container and the Flyway migration job.
+- **Rust** (stable toolchain, `cargo`) — builds and runs the control plane and node agent.
+- **Node.js** (18+) and `npm` — installs and serves the React UI.
+- **Tilt** — orchestrates the resources above.

+Local Postgres 18 client/server binaries are used when the node agent applies commands directly; the Tilt stack uses `poll-once-container` so the Postgres 18 container image supplies those binaries instead.

+## Design docs

 Start with:

 - [IMPLEMENTATION-PLAN.md](IMPLEMENTATION-PLAN.md) for the repo integration